telerik/fiddler-everywhere-docs/user-guide/composer/general.md

 ## Response Inspector

-With the __Request Inspector__, you can inspect the received response (from the executed request).
-The inspector provides several specific views to visualize specific parts of the request in specific formats.
+With the __Response Inspector__, you can inspect the received response (from the executed request).
+The inspector provides several views to visualize different parts of the request in specific formats.
 Find detailed information on each inspector type in the dedicated article about [__Inspector Types__]({%slug inspector-types%})

 ![Response inspectors](../../images/composer/composer-response-inspectors.png)